 When looking at guitar parts, the most distinguishing factor is the quality of wood that the body is made of as it determines, to a large extent, the quality of the guitar.
 Spruce and cedar are the best woods for classical guitars, although there are other woods such as mahogany and maple that are also used and are well liked by many players.

-If you have not already bought your own guitar, click here for advice on buying a beginner classical guitar and here for guitars recommended for beginners in the price range of $100 - $200.
+If you have not already bought your own guitar, click here for advice on buying a beginner classical guitar and here for guitars recommended for beginners (price range about $100 - $250).
 You could pretty much pick any of these classical guitars with full confidence, knowing that you are getting excellent value for money and a beautiful guitar that will take you well down the road into your guitar playing.

 You can scroll the rest of the guitar basics pages by scanning the list below, or scrolling through the navigation bar